LucreziaT/Checkmate-interpretable-and-explainable-RSVQA-is-the-endgame/README.md

-# 📊 Context-Aware RSVQA Pipeline
+# 📊 Checkmate and Chessboard

 This repository implements a full pipeline for **Remote Sensing Visual Question Answering (RSVQA)** based on: